No Tags Found!

 Anonymous

-An employee is terminated for non-performance and misconduct on 01st April and employee needs to complete the exit formalities like handing over the ID card etc... but if the employee says that due to ill-health he has gone to his hometown and he won't be able to come to the office to handover the ID Card, What are the options available to the HR for completing the exit formalities smoothly?
+An employee is terminated for non-performance and misconduct on 1st April.
+The employee needs to complete the exit formalities, like handing over the ID card, etc. However, if the employee states that due to ill-health, he has gone to his hometown and won't be able to come to the office to hand over the ID card, what options are available to the HR for completing the exit formalities smoothly?

 From India, Mumbai